Titling & Registering Out-of-State Vehicles

 |How to Submit Your Application|

-If you are registering and need a temporary permit to drive your vehicle, you may submit your completed application, supporting materials and payment to a DMV office
+If you need a temporary permit to drive your out of state vehicle on Oregon roadways, you may submit your completed application, supporting materials and payment (check or money order payable to "Oregon DMV") to a DMV office

 1905 Lana Ave NE